-As a result the Directors have a reasonable expectation that, given the minimal contractual cash outflow requirements that the Company currently has, and the existing parent support letter, the Company has adequate resources to continue in operational existence for the foreseeable future.
+As a result the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
 Accordingly, they continue to adopt the going concern basis in preparing these financial statements.

 3.5 Other income and expenses